Managing Attendance Policy

 18.3 In addition, consideration must be given at each stage to whether the unsatisfactory attendance is related to an underlying medical condition or disability.
 In such cases, advice should be sought from the appropriate local HR Team.

-18.5 Employees are obliged to attend meetings and/or hearings under this process and may be accompanied by a Trade Union Representative or work colleague to formal meetings (Stages 1, 2 & Capability Hearing).
+18.5 Employees are obliged to attend meetings under this process and may be accompanied by a Trade Union Representative or work colleague to formal meetings (Stages 1, 2 & Capability Hearing).
 Managers may seek support from HR at any stage to ensure proper application of the process.

 18.6 Informal meetings and Formal Stages 1 and 2 will be carried out by the employee’s immediate manager, with HR support if required.
-The Formal Capability Hearing must be carried out by a more senior manager of Grade 7 and above.
+The Formal Capability Hearing can only be carried out by a more senior manager of Grade 7 and above.
 A representative from HR should be present at all formal meetings along with an assigned note-taker.

 18.7 Hearing outcomes/decisions should be confirmed in writing within 10 days of the hearing.